 Orthogonal to all the previous defense mechanisms, vulnerable code should be fixed to close discovered holes in any of the layers.
 Regular patching can be seen as another layer of defense.
 However, shipping updated code to the huge and diverse Android ecosystem is a challenge~\cite{10.1145/2808117.2808118} (which is one of the reasons for applying the defense in depth strategy).

 Starting in August 2015, Android has publicly released a monthly security bulletin and patches for security vulnerabilities reported to Google.
 To address ecosystem diversity, project \emph{Treble}~\cite{10.1145/3358237} launched with Android 8.0, with a goal of reducing the time/cost of updating Android devices~\cite{6676878,androidblogpost-here-comes-treble-2017} and implemented through decoupling of the main system image from hardware-dependent chipset vendor/OEM customization.
 This modularization introduced a set of security-relevant changes: \begin{itemize} \item The SELinux policy is no longer monolithic, but assembled at boot time from different partitions (currently \texttt{system} and \texttt{vendor}).
-Updating the policy for platform or hardware components can therefore be done independently through changes within the relevant partition~\cite{aosp-treble-selinux,talk-dcashman-lss-2017}. \item Each HAL component (mainly native daemons) runs in its own sandbox and is permitted access to only the hardware driver it controls; higher-level system processes accessing this hardware component are now limited to accessing this HAL instead of directly interacting with the hardware driver~\cite{androidblogpost-shut-the-hal-2017}. \end{itemize}
+Updating the policy for platform or hardware components can therefore be done independently through changes within the relevant partition~\cite{aosp-treble-selinux,talk-dcashman-lss-2017}. \item Each of the new Hardware Abstraction Layer (HAL) components (mainly native daemons) runs in its own sandbox and is permitted access to only the hardware driver it controls; higher-level system processes accessing this hardware component are now limited to accessing this HAL instead of directly interacting with the hardware driver~\cite{androidblogpost-shut-the-hal-2017}. \end{itemize}

-As part of project Treble, approximately 20 HALs were moved out of system server, including the HALs for sensors, GPS, fingerprint, WiFi, and more.
-Previously, a compromise in any of those HALs would gain privileged system permissions, but in Android~8.0, permissions are restricted to the subset needed by the specific HAL.
-Similarly, HALs for audio, camera, and DRM have been moved out of audioserver, cameraserver, and drmserver respectively.
+As part of project Treble, approximately 20 HALs were moved out of the system server, including the HALs for sensors, GPS, fingerprint, Wi-Fi, and more.
+Previously, a compromise in any of those HALs would allow gaining privileged system permissions, but in Android~8.0, permissions are restricted to the subset needed by the specific HAL.
+Similarly, HALs for audio, camera, and DRM have been moved out of \texttt{audioserver}, \texttt{cameraserver}, and \texttt{drmserver} respectively.

 In 2018, the Android Enterprise Recommended program as well as general agreements with OEMs added the requirement of 90-day guaranteed security updates~\cite{url-android-recommended-security}.